about

 writing

 My first novel Witch Girl was published under the name Tanvi Bush by Modjaji Books, Cape Town in 2015.
 I published my second novel Cull as Tanvir Bush via Unbound in January 2019.
 Although Witch Girl and Cull have completely different settings and ethos, reflecting the two very different countries that have nurtured me, there are some clear linking themes.
 Strong female protagonists, for instance.
 Also, societal blind spots, the effects of discrimination, prejudice and stigma, resistance, resilience, commitment, loyalty and friendship against all odds.
-I have also tried, for both stories, to be as meticulous with my research as possible.
+I also tried, for both stories, to be as meticulous with my research as possible.

 Witch Girl